<Signup />

 Usage

 Because Signup must use a special token, it should have its own BunnyProvider that is not a child of any other BunnyProvider.
+The default parameters like defaultFirstName, defaultLastName, etc will have their value inserted by default into the signup fields.
+If a valid coupon code is passed in for couponCode parameter, it will automatically be applied for the customer.

 import { BunnyProvider, Signup } from "@bunnyapp/components";